c-astle35/data_reference/README.md

 Library Name, Uses, Subject Matter, etc. - Commments (if any)

 	-sqlite3 - databases

 	-json - working with JSON files

 	-matplotlib - graphing, data visualization

 	-scikit-learn - machine learning

 	-geopandas - pandas extention for geographic data such as .shp files

 	-pandas - data wrangling, etc.

 	-numpy - data wrangling, computation, etc.

 	-selenium - web-scraping

 	-urllib2 - working with HTTP

 	-requests - working with HTTP

 	-turtle - basically MS Paint with python

 	-pyautogui - automation with python

 	-Py2PDF - working with PDF documents

 	-csv - working with csv files

 	-plotly - data visualization, animation, interactivity

 ----------------------------------------
 Possible Topics of Discovery and Project Ideas with Python:

 	-an overview of Linux commands and setting a Linux virtual machine

 	-a possible venture into emacs

 	-regular expessions

 	-functional programming

 	-image processing such as with openCV

 	-various ways to extract data from multiple file types including csv, json, etc.

 	-exporting data as csv, json, excel, html, xml, etc.

 	-possible introduction to Django for web frameworks

 	-using sqlite3 for a review of a serverless database that's easy to use, a look at database theory and ERD models

 	-possible venture into MongoDB for an inroduction to document NoSQL databases

 	-data wrangling with Pandas

 	-a look at various types of plots

 	-personal projects or scripts

 	-a look at statistical models that can be used with python libraries

 	-an overview of basic webscraping with review of html structure such as going through wikipedia pages for images, tables, etc.

 	 -programming with pyspark on Apache Spark

 ----------------------------------------

 Programming Techniques:

--How to Do a List Comprehension:
+	How to Do a List Comprehension:

 		aList = [x for x in range(1,10,2)]

 ----------------------------------------
 NOTES and COMMENTS: